Types of Coverage Reports

-The Details section also lists the content of the file, highlighting the code lines that have decision points or function definitions.
+The Details section also lists the content of the file, and highlights the code lines that have decision points or function definitions.

-Coverage results for each of the highlighted code lines follow in the report.
-The following graphic shows a portion of these coverage results from the preceding code example.
+The coverage results for each of the highlighted code lines follow in the report.
+This graphic shows a portion of these coverage results from the preceding code example.

 Subsystem Coverage Report

-In the Coverage pane of the Configuration Parameters dialog box, when you select Enable coverage analysis, you can click Select Subsystem to request coverage for only the selected subsystem in the model.
+If you want to create a model coverage report for individual subsystems, you can create a subsystem coverage report.
+In the Coverage pane of the Configuration Parameters dialog box, select Enable coverage analysis, then click Select Subsystem to analyse coverage for the selected subsystem.
 The software creates a model coverage report for the top-level model, but includes coverage results only for the subsystem.

 The subsystem for which you are recording coverage